zecure/shadowd/README.md

 **Shadow Daemon** is a collection of tools to **detect**, **protocol** and **prevent** **attacks** on *web applications*.
 Technically speaking, Shadow Daemon is a **web application firewall** that intercepts requests and filters out malicious parameters.
 It is a modular system that separates web application, analysis and interface to increase security, flexibility and expandability.

-This component is the background server that handles the analysis and storage of requests.
+This is the main component that handles the analysis and storage of requests.

 # Documentation
 For the full documentation please refer to [shadowd.zecure.org](https://shadowd.zecure.org/).